demodw/demodw.github.io/_pages/about.md

 I'm a **Senior Researcher** and **Head of the Data Science group** at University Hospital Hvidovre's Department of Gynecology and Obstetrics, with a focus on women's health, reproduction, and pregnancy.
 I also serve as an **Associate Professor** at the Technical University of Denmark's Department of Health Technology and am co-founder of two healthtech startups where I function as **CTO** and **CDO**.

+My research leverages Bayesian statistics, machine learning, and text mining alongside multi-omics data analysis (genomics, proteomics, metabolomics, metagenomics) to decode complex biological mechanisms behind pregnancy complications and their connection to broader health outcomes.
+Our team's mission is to transform research findings into clinical decision-making tools that meaningfully improve women's healthcare.

 ## Research
 My early research focused on sex differences in disease, which garnered significant attention from media outlets such as Reuters, Der Spiegel, and Forbes ([Nature Communications, 2019](https://www.nature.com/articles/s41467-019-08475-9)).
 I then expanded my work to investigate the long-term consequences of recurrent pregnancy loss on maternal health, demonstrating profound cardiovascular and autoimmune effects even a decade later ([Journal of the American Heart Association, 2020](https://www.ahajournals.org/doi/full/10.1161/JAHA.119.015069)).
 Additionally, as an advocate for open science, I have explored the impact of limited access to full-text articles on research ([PLOS Computational Biology, 2018](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005962)).